-WorldStarHipHop Founder Lee ‘Q’ O’Denat Dead at 43
+WorldStarHipHop Founder Lee ‘Q’ O’Denat Dead At 43

 TMZ reported that the 43-year-old hip-hop website founder died in his sleep on Monday night.

 Q founded WorldStarHipHop back in 2005.
-What began as a site for him to post mixtapes, gradually progressed into a combination of hip-hop videos, fight clips, mashups, music videos, and other outrageous camera footage featuring the hottest hip-hop players in the game.
+What began as a site for him to post mixtapes gradually progressed into a combination of hip-hop videos, fight clips, mashups, and other outrageous camera footage featuring the hottest hip-hop players in the game.

 Hackers reportedly destroyed the website soon after it was launched.
 O’Denat then reopened the site as a content aggregator.

-Since reopening, WorldStarHipHop has become a go-to for uncensored fight videos and public sex acts.
+Since reopening, WorldStarHipHop has become a go-to site for uncensored fight videos and public sex acts.

 WorldStarHipHop is the 269th most visited site in the U.S.